ASIMNEUPANE/category_voting/README.md

 # Getting Started

 1. Clone the Repository
-First, clone the project repository to your local machine:

 ``git clone <git@github.com:ASIMNEUPANE/category_voting.git>``

 2.Build and Run the Docker Containers
-Run the following command to build and start the application and MySQL service:

 ``docker compose up --build``
-This command will:

-.
-Build Docker images according to the Dockerfile.
-.
-Start the containers defined in the docker-compose.yml file.
+This command builds Docker images and starts the containers defined in docker-compose.yml.

 3. Access the Application